3 proven ways to ease social discomfort.

 We’ve all experienced it.

-We’re in a group of people, at work or in our private life, and we start to feel a little uncomfortable.
+We’re in a group of people, at work or in our private life - and suddenly, we start to feel a little uncomfortable.
+We might feel nervous, awkward, stressed, or whatever.

-When this happens a lot of people either run away or kind of just shut down.
-They don’t say much, try to avoid interactions, and count the seconds for it all to be over.
+They go quiet, try to avoid direct interactions, and count the seconds for it all to be over.

 Or they have another drink.
 And another.
 And another…